 Everything happens for a reason

-A debut novel about grief, friendship and our longing for life to make sense.
+A novel about grief, friendship and our longing for life to make sense.

-Everything Happens for a Reason, published by Orenda Books, will be available wherever you buy your books, including Bookshop.org, Waterstones and Amazon.
+Loosely based on my own story of life after baby loss, Everything Happens for a Reason, is published by Orenda Books and available wherever you buy your books, including Waterstones, Bookshop.org, The Guardian Bookshop and Amazon.

-Right now, you can buy the EBook and pre-order the Paperback at a special sale price on Orenda's website.
+Right now, the EBook and Paperback are available at a special sale price on Orenda's website.

-Everything Happens for a Reason is my first novel.
+Everything Happens for a Reason - A Trailer

 “I loved this book from start to finish.
 Yes I cried, but I laughed too."